-Learning UiPath can be a an uphill task.
+Learning UiPath can be an uphill task.
 As much as I think video tutorials are awesome, as much do I find books valuable.
-In average I consume one book per week (fiction and non-fiction).
-The books below are the best, when it comes to learning RPA.
+On average I consume one book per week (fiction and non-fiction).
+The books below are the best when it comes to learning RPA.
 I have personally read all of them (and many more).
-Please note that I will get affiliate on the books, but I would recommend them anyways.
+Please note that I will get affiliates on the books, but I would recommend them anyways.
 Happy reading 🙂

 UiPath is the leading RPA vendor benefiting from their free-to-use RPA software and the biggest, and also free, learning path and community.
 Learning UiPath however can be an uphill task, as you will face many new features, properties, functions, and code.
 These books will give you a shortcut as a UiPath RPA developer.

 The coding language used in UiPath is Visual Basic .NET, which is very similar to C#.
 This book makes it very easy to understand Visual Basic .NET with its to-the-point descriptions and easy-to-understand examples.

 You will learn all about Object-oriented programming, Strings, Integers, DataTables, IEnumerable, and much more.
 A must-read as a UiPath RPA Developer.
 Get it on Amazon.

 As an RPA Developer you need to have a basic understanding of SQL queries, as you will often work with databases.
 Relax, you only need a basic understanding.
 This book is, hands down, the best in doing so to beginners (I have read 6 SQL books).

 This book is what you need to know.
 Without wasting time on conversational writing and redundancy.
 I highly recommend that you order the book.
 Get it on Amazon.